CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Unlike in the cross linking dependencies scenario, in this case the abstraction was defined on the core level already.
 Thereafter, there is no way of passing it in the code from the top down.
 In this case, the new layer needs to be created, let us say shared or common.
 The supporting layer that will contain mostly some shared functionality for the Core layer so as some protocols that would allow passing references from the top down.

+No need to say, any higher level layer framework can link any framework from any lower layer.
+So for example, the Cosmonaut app, can link anything from the Core or the newly defined Shared layer.

 ### Secrets